Use this section of your worksheet to add personnel costs. This article describes the following:

 - Undergraduate Student

-As you add personnel, each new person is added as the top row, for easy access.
+As you add personnel, each new person displays in the top row, so that the column headers are visible.
 A Sort by Role link displays above the All Periods column.
 When active, clicking it will rearrange the list of personnel to match the order in the drop-down.
 It will only be active when the list is not in order.

 Adding Placeholder Personnel

 When you select Add Placeholder Personnel, the system adds a row at the top of the section with TBD in the Name column.
 You can use the name side panel, described below, to adjust the name for a placeholder (TBD) entry.
-Use the drop-down menu in the Role column to indicate this person’s relationship to the project.
+Use the drop-down menu in the Project Role column to indicate this person’s relationship to the project.
+You can use a TBD entry for the PI on subaward worksheets.

 There are two side panels with additional details for personnel.
-Each can be closed by clicking on the blue X to the right of the panel name, or by clicking somewhere outside of the panel.
+You can close either panel by clicking on the blue X to the right of the panel name, or by clicking somewhere outside of the panel.

 Personnel Details Panel